rishikksh20/NaturalSpeech2/README.md

-# NaturalSpeech 2: Latent Diffusion Models are Natural and Zero-Shot Speech and Singing Synthesizers
+# NaturalSpeech 2: Latent Diffusion Models are Natural and Zero-Shot Speech and Singing Synthesizers [WIP]

-Coming Soon ...